+Now, we describe how to implement a simple ReNet block in PyTorch (the source code for a fully functional linear ResNet is available on the GitHub page for this module; see Motivation).
+Listing~\ref{list:resnet} shows the Pytorch code of a ResNet block.

-An example of implementing a linear ResNet block in Pytorch is given in code listing~\ref{list:resnet}.
-The method \texttt{\_\_init\_\_} takes the number of units in the input and output layers as arguments, respectively.
-The argument \texttt{downsample} defines a transformation (\emph{i.e.}, ${\bf W}_s$) at the skip connections that we will apply when the input's ${\bf x}$ dimensions mismatches the size of the output of the residual block (see Figure~\ref{fig:nn_architecture} {\bfseries \sffamily C}).
-Finally, the argument \texttt{num\_features} indicates if the input tensor will contain an extra dimension besides the batch size and the independent variables.
-Notice that the linear layers here are defined using the Pytorch \texttt{Sequential} container in lines $10$--$14$.
-Within each container, we instantiate a Pytorch linear layer followed by a batch normalization layer (see Section \ref{section:bn}).
-In the forward method in lines $23$--$33$, we apply two linear layers (see lines $20$ and $21$ in code listing~\ref{list:resnet}) and linear rectifications on their outputs.
-Then we check if \texttt{downsample} is not \texttt{None} (see lines $23$ and $24$), and if it's not, then we apply the downsample transformation to the input ${\bf x}$, otherwise our residual remains the original input ${\bf x}$.
+Let’s dive deeper into the implementation by first explaining the method \texttt{\_\_init\_\_}, which takes the number of units in the input and output layers as arguments, respectively.
+The argument \texttt{downsample} defines a transformation (\emph{i.e.}, ${\bf W}_s$) at skip connections, applied when the input's ${\bf x}$ dimensions mismatch the output of the residual block (see Figure~\ref{fig:nn_architecture} {C}).
+The argument \texttt{num\_features} indicates if the input tensor contains an extra dimension besides batch size and independent variables.
+The linear layers are defined using the Pytorch \texttt{Sequential} container in lines $10$--$14$.
+Each container instantiates a Pytorch linear layer followed by batch normalization (see Section~\ref{section:bn}).
+In the forward method (lines $23$--$33$), we apply two linear layers (see lines $20$ and $21$ of code listing~\ref{list:resnet}) and linear rectifications.
+We check if \texttt{downsample} is not \texttt{None} (lines $23$ and $24$).
+If so, we apply the downsample transformation to ${\bf x}$; otherwise, our residual is the original input ${\bf x}$.
 Once we have the residual values, we add them to the output, apply linear rectification, and return the output.